 Lacrosse - an Olympic Demonstration Sport

-In 1928, there were teams from Canada, Great Britain, and the USA.
+In 1928, a demonstration of lacrosse involved teams from Canada, Great Britain, and the USA.
 Each team ended the tournament with a record of 1 win and 1 loss.

-In 1932, the competition involved teams from Canada and the USA.
+In 1932, the demonstration of lacrosse competition involved teams from Canada and the USA.
 Each team played three games, with US winning 2-1.

 - Lacrosse as an Olympic medal sport

 - Demonstration Sports at the Olympic Games of 1928

 - See the full list of discontinued Olympic Sports